 - Brush your teeth twice daily: Using a soft-bristled toothbrush and fluoride toothpaste to remove plaque and bacteria from your teeth and gums, you will ensure optimal oral health.

-- Floss daily: Flossing removes food particles and plaque between your teeth and gums, especially where a toothbrush cannot reach.
+- Floss daily: Flossing removes food particles and plaque between your teeth and gums, especially where a toothbrush cannot reach you.

 - Use mouthwash: Mouthwash can kill bacteria that cause bad breath and reduce plaque buildup.